 A latte, on the other hand, takes that same concentrated shot of espresso and adds 6 ounces (180 ml) of steamed milk with foam on top:

-This addition reduces the potency and flavor intensity levels while giving those who prefer milder tastes something they can enjoy as well.
+This addition reduces the potency and flavor intensity levels, while also providing those who prefer milder tastes with a more enjoyable option.

 Which is sweeter, an espresso or a latte?